Queens-Aerospace/dev_env/GITHUB_DOCS_MARKDOWN.md

 	cd PX4-Autopilot

-once in this dir you can build the sim with these commands:
+once in this directory you can build the sim with these commands:

-DRONE
+DRONE:
  	make px4_sitl gz_x500

-VTOL
+VTOL:
 	make px4_sitl gz_standard_vtol

 ## Next Steps